21 Best Restaurants in Wales

 $

-This 19th-century chapel has been successfully converted into a café, complete with its original features.
+This 19th-century chapel has been successfully converted into a café with four on-site bedrooms, complete with original features.
 It's a good spot for breakfast, and at lunchtime, you'll find sandwiches and salads on the menu.
 Book ahead for a delicious Afternoon Tea.
-The owners use local produce where possible.
+The owners roast their own coffee beans and use local produce where possible.
 The café is 3 miles east of Llangollen.

 Shepherd's Parlour